 Introduction to CHD

-Congenital heart defects is the term used to describe a number of different problems that affect how well the heart works.
+Congenital heart disease (CHD) is the term used to describe a number of different problems that affect how well the heart works.
 You can read more about how the heart works here.

 Below is our animation that shows how a baby’s heart develops during pregnancy.